isaquealves/isaquealves/README.md

 ### whoami
 My name is Isaque Alves and I'm a software developer looking to share knowledge and build awesome things.
 Currently I'm working on <a href="https://www.avenuecode.com/careers/open-positions" title="Come on!
-Click and see some. open positions" target="_blank">Avenue Code</a>.
+Click and see some open positions" target="_blank">Avenue Code</a>.

 #### Stacks